tarasovin/embed-block/README.md

 ## Settings

+### Basic Settings

-The plugin include multiple language by default (`c,cpp,java,python,go,ruby,javascript,js,typescript,ts,shell,sh,bash`).
-You can include any needed language to the comma separated list.
+The plugin has built-in support for many programming languages (`c,cpp,java,python,go,ruby,javascript,js,typescript,ts,shell,sh,bash`).
+You can add any necessary languages to the comma-separated list.

-You can also customize the markers used for code extraction and the comment styles for different languages.
+You can also configure the markers used for code extraction and comment styles for different languages.

+#### Title Options

+- **Title Font Color** - Customize the color of the embedded block title text
+- **Title Background Color** - Customize the background color of the title bar
+- **Hide Title** - Enable this option to completely hide titles in all embedded blocks

 ### Jupyter Notebook Settings